Feb 10, 2019

 This brings us back to The Moment of Pop described at the very beginning of this retrospective.

 Dude Love mounts Steve Austin’s back and wrenches his neck.
-The imagery is disturbingly familiar to Austin’s masterwork with Bret Hart at WrestleMania 13.
+The image evokes memories to Austin’s masterwork with Bret Hart at WrestleMania 13.
 His refusal to quit, him passing out out in a pool of his own blood in that past match, informs the intensity of this moment at Over The Edge.
-Trapped in a similar situation, he now has to contend with Vince McMahon screaming in his face to "Give it up!"
+Trapped in a similar situation, he now has to contend with Vince McMahon screaming in his face, "Give it up!"

 Steve is bleeding, vulnerable, and yet he still refuses to quit.
+It is as if the WWF Championship gives him a previously untapped power.
 He rises to his feet and delivers several right hands to Dude’s face.
 Jim Ross explodes, the audience roars to life, and for just a few moments, they believe in professional wrestling.

 Every episode of RAW after WreslteMania 14 contributed to this single moment.